Marleau moved to center for Wednesday's game against the Wild (because Auston Matthews was scratched) and delivered a goal in 14:33.

-Marleau chipped in a power-play goal and an assist in Tuesday's 7-0 Game 4 win over Edmonton.
+Marleau scored a goal and added an assist in a 3-1 win over the Ducks on Wednesday.

 The 38-year-old's exodus from San Jose has gone well thus far, as he has five goals and four assists through 13 games.
 That's impressive given his age, but he did score 27 goals last season.

 Marleau stepped into the role of second-line center for the third period of Monday's game in San Jose when coach Mike Babcock benched Tyler Bozak.